Literature / Tales of the Branion Realm

-A historical fantasy series by Canadian author Fiona Patton (partner of Tanya Huff
+A historical fantasy series by Canadian author Fiona Patton (wife of Tanya Huff

 ), focusing largely on the semidivine royal family of an alternate version